decorative

 • Cultural diversity is a value in the EU, and people with disabilities participating in culture will increase cultural diversity.

-We aim to challenge the cultural exclusion often faced by people with disabilities and to contribute to the creation of a more inclusive society.
+We aimed to challenge the cultural exclusion often faced by people with disabilities and to contribute to the creation of a more inclusive society.

 Here is an introduction to Project DANCING in Irish Sign Language.